-Herbert J. Walberg
+Herbert J. Walberg (1937 – 2023)

-Dr. Walberg is coauthor of several books published by or in association with The Heartland Institute, including We Can Rescue Our Children (1988), Education & Capitalism (2003), and Let’s Put Parents Back in Charge!
-(2004, 2005).
+Dr. Walberg was coauthor of several books published by or in association with The Heartland Institute, including We Can Rescue Our Children (1988), Education & Capitalism (2003), and Let’s Put Parents Back in Charge!
+(2004, 2005), and Rewards (2014).

 Dr. Walberg earned his Ph.D. in educational psychology from the University of Chicago.